shomykohai/shomykohai.github.io/_posts/2025-02-13-unlocking-the-motorola-g23.md

 Just like that, I was stuck.<br><br>

 So, I tried extracting the firmware from the official rescue software, RSA, and I was able to find both the stock firmware and the flash tool, the latter being an encrypted zip file.<br>
-In the firmware I found a file named `MT6768_USER.bin`, which seemed to work at some extent.I tried using mtkclient's `da unlock` command, and it failed.<br>
+In the firmware I found a file named `MT6768_USER.bin`, which seemed to work at some extent.
+I tried using mtkclient's `da unlock` command, and it failed.<br>
 I knew RSA was able to flash stock firmware somehow, so tried getting the flash tool RSA used, and I was able to get the Flash Tool unencrypted by making RSA start a rescue, in which the tool had to be extracted beforehand.<br>
 In the Flash Tool, I've found another Download Agent, which I used with mtkclient, and this one booted too!
 Unfortunately, it seemed like the DA wasn't able to read partitions or flash anything.<br><br>